 11. Moving into 2018, what do you know you need to do differently in order for you to improve your relationships?

-As you wind down 2017, commit to leaving these five relationship wreckers behind you:
+As you wind down 2017, commit to leaving these six relationship wreckers behind you:

 • Defensiveness: If you were in the wrong, own up to it, don’t defend it.
 Defensiveness is one of the most toxic relationship moves people use; it creates distance and resentment in relationships every time.